 Unusual Options Activity Insight: Hasbro

-On Tuesday, shares of Hasbro (NASDAQ:HAS) saw unusual options activity.
-After the option alert, the stock price moved down to $100.91.
+Hasbro (NASDAQ:HAS) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $100.92 following the option alert.

 - Sentiment: BULLISH